 It comes from a gymnosperm tree like other softwoods that have needles and cones.

-There’re no visible pores structure in Redwood because of tracheids
+There’re no visible pores structures in Redwood because of tracheids

 The hardness of Redwood is tested by a standard method called the Janka hardness test.